 Best No Exam Life Insurance Company

 If there was any one category which had a front runner most separated from the pack, it’s our winner for the top no exam life insurance company this year, Sagicor.
 The evolution in accessible, no medical exam coverage is dominated by Sagicor, who sports top honors in virtually every aspect, including variety, types of coverage, and everyone’s favorite, price.
 In addition, their prowess includes some of the fastest issuing coverage in the industry.

 The the final expense arena, the top burial life insurance company lies with Mutual of Omaha and their level, permanent coverage options.
 Though there were close contenders because of the necessity to compare all sub-types of burial (level, graded, guaranteed), Mutual of Omaha stood out with superior availability to wider demographics, simple and fast underwriting, and very comparable prices.
 Their products have plenty of long term guarantees, and the company behind the product is strong and stable.

 Best Impaired Risk Life Insurance Company

 Not everyone is perfectly healthy, and for those looking for affordable higher risk coverage, Prudential is easily the top impaired risk life insurance company, and has been for a while.
 The most aggressive, liberal underwriter for coverage in the industry, Pru, as their often referred to as, boasts uncharacteristically relaxed guidelines in the most progressive areas of life insurance.
 Where some carriers won’t even attempt to go, Prudential offers traditional coverage with little reserve.

 All reviews are our own, based on our own criteria, knowledge, experience, customer reviews, and more, and are not endorsed by any company.
-Additional companies will be added, and the list may change at our discretion with full disclosure of such.
+Additional companies will be added, and the list may change at our discretion.